alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 ## Contact
 * For questions, comments, feature requests, improvements, please open issue at: [issue tracker](https://github.com/alekssadowski95/FreeCAD-Beginner-Assistant/issues)
 * Also we can discuss at: (TODO: create FreeCAD forum thread for this project)

+## Vision
+- Integrate into FCViewer for asynchronous feedback.
+- Integrate into FreeCAD for realtime feedback.

+-> Increase the quality of community-created Part Design projects.